-Message to the Community 7-1-12
+Message to the Community

-July 1 begins the second year of our new administration.
-They have observed and assessed our district and now, with the support of the Board of Education, they will begin to implement their plan to make education in Elmhurst better than it was the year before.
-Our superintendent, Mr. Dave Pruneau, uses the phrase "sometimes you have to go slow to go fast."
-In our case, that means our administration plans to implement change in the right way, by explaining what we are doing, and why, and listening to the people who do the educating in our district, our teachers.
+We live in an increasingly sophisticated world that requires an increasingly sophisticated education system in order to achieve success.
+July 1, 2014 marked the beginning of our fourth year under the leadership of Superintendent Dave Pruneau.
+He and his administrative team have observed and assessed our district and, with the support of the Board of Education, have been working to implement their plan to make education in Elmhurst better than it was the year before.
+Superintendent Pruneau uses the phrase "Sometimes you have to go slow to go fast."
+In our case, that means our administration plans to implement change in the right way, by explaining what we are doing, and why, and by listening to the people who do the educating in our district, our teachers.

-We continue to review and change our curriculum to provide the rigorous material that will enhance our students’ achievement, prepare them for an ever more complex and competitive world, and give them the tools they need to become productive citizens in our global society.
+Another phrase he uses often is: "Everything happens in the classroom."
+We continue to review and change our curriculum to provide the rigor that will enhance our students’ achievement, prepare them for an ever more complex and competitive world, and give them the tools they need to become productive citizens in our global society.

 Please do not interpret this to mean that the Board will use only numbers to gauge the success of our district and our students.
 The ultimate goal is to prepare our students for a world that requires increased independent thinking, creativity and collaboration.
 We want to teach our students to read and think critically, as well as provide them with the tools they need to work together to solve complex problems.

 This year, we will put a renewed emphasis on implementing a culture widely known as Professional Learning Communities.
 PLCs are used by some of the most successful schools in the nation.
 PLCs emphasize student learning.
-They establish definitive learning objectives for each course we teach and teachers work together to ensure that every student learns the material for each learning goal.
+They establish definitive learning objectives for each course we teach, and teachers work together to ensure that every student learns the material for each learning goal.
 In a well-implemented Professional Learning Community, all children learn, all students are given the support they need to learn what they need to know to succeed in the next lesson, and no child is “allowed” to fail.

 We are infusing our District 205 culture with the overarching goal of continuous improvement, providing a better education every year than the year before.
 We are monitoring our progress and holding everyone accountable for our students’ success.
+Every student, every day.

+And finally, we are implementing new ways to listen to our community.
+We want to have several serious discussions with our community during this school year.
 We know that strong community support is critical to building and sustaining a world class school district.
 Again, Ben Franklin’s words ring true: "An investment in knowledge always pays the best interest.”

 Board of Education